Socialtext

 Socialtext Incorporated was a company based in Palo Alto, California, that produced enterprise social software for companies.
 It offered an integrated suite of wiki tools and social software applications, including microblogging, user profiles, directories and other collaboration tools.
 They also maintained mobile apps for individual tools.

-The company was founded by Ross Mayfield and Peter Kaminsky in 2002.
+The company was founded by Ross Mayfield and Peter Kaminski in 2002.
 Its investors included the Omidyar Network, Draper Fisher Jurvetson, Sapphire Ventures, and Bedford Funding.
 Their wiki and suite of tools, also called Socialtext, was open-sourced in 2006.
 As of 2019, a version of the suite was still available as a service of the Learning Technologies Group.
+However, updates on social media ended on 2016.

 Development

 Socialtext's software stack was initially based on Brian Ingerson's perl library Kwiki.
 As of 2006, it was available as a hosted service, or as a standalone hardware appliance.

 Starting in 2005, the company began releasing its wiki tools under an open source license, starting with its wikiwyg editor.
 In 2006, it partnered with Dan Bricklin to distribute his wiki spreadsheet tool, wikicalc.
 Audrey Tang consulted with them on their interaction design.
 The company also supported an ecosystem of open-source wiki developers, and ran a monthly Wiki Wednesdays salon for many years.

 In 2010, Socialtext 4.0 offered LDAP and Active Directory integration, Single Sign-On, REST API, and connectors to Salesforce.com and SharePoint.
 The last major release was Socialtext 6.0, in 2014.